phantomsound/TooFunnyProductions/DEPLOYMENT.md

 GOOGLE_CALLBACK_URL=/api/auth/google/callback
 ```

 * `SUPABASE_URL` must be the **PostgREST endpoint** exposed by whichever stack currently owns your data.
-While Supabase remains the source of truth this will be the hosted `.supabase.co` domain.
-After the local PostgreSQL migration, update it to the PostgREST endpoint that fronts your local instance (for example `http://127.0.0.1:54321` when using the Supabase CLI).
-Remove the old hosted URL once the cutover is complete so the backend cannot fall back to Supabase.
+With the MikoDB cutover the default should be your local/PostgREST gateway (for example `http://127.0.0.1:54321` when using the Supabase CLI).
+Remove any hosted `.supabase.co` URL once the cutover is complete so the backend cannot fall back to Supabase.
 * `SUPABASE_SERVICE_KEY` is the service-role key.
 Hosted projects expose it under **Project Settings → API**; the Supabase CLI generates matching keys inside the stack’s `.env` file.
 Use the same key for the backend and any automation scripts so row-level security checks succeed.

 > **Tip:** Use the SQL statements in `backend/docs/settings-columns.sql` inside Supabase’s SQL editor once so every new column used by the admin UI exists in both `settings_draft` and `settings_public`.